PersonPemula/Mvast-Revolution/README.md

 - Read full **Changelog** [Here](https://github.com/PersonPemula/Mvast-Revolution/commit/f3f9a52105bbdaf9976c9f48dae1643036b51f96)
 # Credits 💻
 - @Zyarexx          : For the original module
-- @PersonOenggoreng : For enhancing and optimizing the module, including adding custom tweaks and improving compatibility.
+- @PersonPenggoreng : For enhancing and optimizing the module, including adding custom tweaks and improving compatibility.
 # From Person 😘
 - Thanks all for supporting me